 Once we’ve separated the individual hits from the overall clip, we can time-align them using the Clip Conform operation.
 The Conform box includes three adjustable parameters:

-- Strength: The overall quantization level.
+- Strength: The overall quantization level in Pro Tools.
 Selecting 100% would stick every transient right on the grid.

 - Exclude Within: For hits that fall within a certain percentage of the grid, you can ask Pro Tools to ignore them.